kenyoshizoe/kenyoshizoe/README.md

 # about me
-- blong to
+- belong to
-Tokyo Institute of Technology / School of Engineering
+Tokyo Institute of Technology, Systems and Control Engineering

 - Skill
   - Python